 Thailand is a founding member of ASEAN and strongly supports its efforts to promote economic development, social integration, and stability throughout the region.
 Thailand and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation forum, International Monetary Fund, World Bank, and World Trade Organization.
 Thailand also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and an Organization of American States observer.

-The U.S. Ambassador to Thailand is Kristie A. Kenney; other principal embassy officials are listed in the Department's Key Officers List.
+There is currently no U.S. Ambassador to Thailand; other principal embassy officials are listed in the Department's Key Officers List.
 The United States also operates a Consulate General in Chiang Mai.

 Thailand maintains an embassy in the United States at 1024 Wisconsin Ave.
 NW, Washington DC 20007 (tel.
 202-944-3600) and Consulates in several other cities.